-Chick History is inspired by the belief that every great story has NOT already been told.
+Chick History is inspired by the belief that every great story has not already been told.
 I created Chick History to find new and interesting ways to tell the stories of women's roles and contributions to history; always overlooked, often watered-down, and sometimes all-together edited out.
-At Chick History, we will debunk famous myths, explore new biographies, and learn about the amazing contributions by women to history.

 The more I study Women’s History, the more fascinating history as a discipline becomes.
 I will try and do it justice, and I hope you enjoy, learn, and have fun along the way.